211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment9_reflection.md

 to the system.
 I consolidated everything into a single Resource class with a `type` attribute.
 This is a deliberate trade-off: simplicity over completeness.
-If future requirements distinguish between resource types, inheritance can be introduced at that point — a principle aligned with Agile's "build what you need now" approach.
+If future requirements distinguish between resource types, inheritance can be introduced at that point, a principle aligned with Agile's "build what you need now" approach.

 ---